OlegWock/obsidian-emera/README.md

 Emera allows you to import selected set of external modules.
 If you want to propose package for inclusion, open issue.
 But note that package shouldn't be too big and should be useful for wide range of users.

-Currently emera exposes these modules
+Currently Emera exposes these modules

 * `emera` – see [Emera module](#emera-module).
 * `react` – version 19.